DeanPDX/DeanPDX.github.io/_posts/2015-07-19-getting-started-with-material-design-lite.markdown

 ##MDL Address Entry Form
 Let's keep it simple and build an Address entry form with a busy indicator and a fake submit button.
 This assumes you have links to MDL stylesheets, scripts and jquery referenced in your head tag.

 I decided to use `mdl-grid` to handle my form layout.
 MDL's grid system is really easy to use.
-Here are the upshot of the cell column widths:
+On desktop you have 12 grid columns to work with.
+This is how the columns break down on different media:

 * `4` will be 100% width on phone
 * `8` will be 100% width on tablet
-* `12` will be 100& on desktop
+* `12` will be 100% on desktop
 * You can target devices using the following class declaration:
   * `class="mdl-cell mdl-cell--6-col mdl-cell--8-col-tablet"` <- 8 (or 100% width) on tablet, 6 (or 50% width) on desktop

+If you use a cell with a value that is greater than whatever your current media can support (e.g. `12` and you are on mobile), it will automatically default to 100% (so the equivalent of `4` in that case).

 Without further ado, here is our HTML: